 Figure 6.1.1.x-1: PRDCH generation

-6.1.1.x R2D start timing
+6.1.1.x R2D timing

+6.1.1.x.1 R2D timing acquisition signal

 An R2D timing acquisition signal (R-TAS), immediately preceding the transmission of PRDCH, is included at least for timing acquisition and indicating the start of R2D transmission in the time domain.
 An R-TAS structure using a preamble is studied, in which a start-indicator part provides the start of the R2D transmission, and immediately precedes a clock-acquisition part which is used to determine the OOK chip duration of the subsequent PRDCH transmission.
 The preamble is not part of PRDCH.

-For the R-TAS start indicator part, an ON/OFF pattern i.e., high/low voltage transmission, is applied.
+The R-TAS start-indicator part is not included in TD2R_min, and an ON/OFF pattern i.e., high/low voltage transmission, is applied.
+The following options have been studied for the start-indicator part:

+Option 1: ON-OFF transmission is considered based on energy/edge detection, and multiple alternatives have been studied including

+Alt 1: A single ON-OFF transmission, i.e. one high-voltage transmission followed by one low-voltage transmission, where ON and OFF may have same or different durations

+Alt 2: A multi-ON-OFF transmission, where different ON and different OFF may have same or different durations and different parts may have same or different duration

+Option 2: ON-OFF sequence-based design is considered which consists of a pre-defined sequence for detection of start-indicator part based on digital correlation

+For both the options, it is observed that a fixed duration for the start-indicator part can be considered, regardless of the value of M used for PRDCH transmissions.